Smartling/SmartlingHelp/_v2endpoints/strings/create-strings.md

 Uploads an array of strings to a Smartling project.
 A maximum of 100 strings can be created per request.
 A request with more than 100 items will return an error.
 Each string has a character limit of 10 000.

 Note that you cannot authorize a string via API.
 Once you have created the strings, they will need to be [authorized](//support/articles/authorize-content-from-the-list-view/) by a content owner in the Smartling Dashboard.

+Smartling creates a unique hashcode for each string based on the parsed string text and any variant metadata provided.
+If you upload a string with the same text and variant, and therefore the same hashcode, the existng string will be overwritten.
+This will not change the text of the string, but may update other metadata, such as placeholder and callback values.
+If the string is currently inactive, overwriting it will cause it to be reactivated.
+Overwritten strings return `"overWritten": "true"` in the response object.

  Most uploads will return a `200` response indicating success.
 If processing the request takes longer than 60 seconds, a `202` request will be returned, including a `processUid` value that can be used to check on the progress of the request.